raphbrd/M2-data-challenge/readme.md

 - Forest cover type classification

 ## Code and data organization

+### Code
+This repository gathers code for both challenges:

+- regression code files start with `REG_XX`
+- classification code files start with `CLA_XX`

+Notebooks are assumed to be run in the given numbering order to ensure all intermediate files (e.g., preprocessing files) are locally present.

+### Data paths

+The second cell of all notebooks contains the import instructions: change these to your local paths to the data.

+### Data structure

 The `data` folder contains the train and test datasets for both challenges.
-- Each challenges has 100,000 rows for training and a number of features (see below for full description).
+- Each challenge has 100,000 rows for training and a number of features (see below for full description).
 - The test size varies between the two challenges and there is no access to the predictors.

-> Preprocessed data are also saved in the `data` folder, but not in the GitHub repo, execute the `preprocessed_*_data.ipynb`
+> Original data and preprocessed data are assumed to be saved in the `data` folder, but not in the GitHub repo.
+Execute the `REG_01_taxi_data_preprocessing.ipynb`
-> notebook first.
+> to get the date required in subsequent notebooks.

 The `submission` folder contains the csv files submitted to the Kaggle competitions.
 Submission format:
 - NYC taxi tips: